 In 1941, the Board of Visitors authorized the establishment of a Department of Electrical Engineering at The Citadel.
 Because World War II intervened, the first electrical engineering degrees were awarded to the class of 1948.
-The electrical engineering program is offered in two modes—day mode and the 2+2 evening mode.
-The day mode is open only to members of the South Carolina Corps of Cadets and enlisted active duty students assigned to one of The Citadel’s ROTC Departments.
-Cadets must take sixteen hours of ROTC and four hours of Health and Physical Education in addition to two Required Physical Education non-credit courses.
+Today, the electrical and computer engineering department offers courses in two modes—day mode and the 2+2 evening mode.
+The day mode is open only to members of the South Carolina Corps of Cadets, veterans, and enlisted active duty students assigned to one of The Citadel’s ROTC Departments.
 The 2+2 evening mode is open to transfer students and does not require ROTC or Health and Physical Education.
 Otherwise curricula, faculty, textbooks, laboratory equipment, course content, classrooms, and laboratory rooms are the same for both modes.

 The student branch of the Institute of Electrical and Electronics Engineers (IEEE) was established in 1962 and is an active component of the electrical engineering program.
 The South Carolina Gamma Chapter of Tau Beta Pi, The National Engineering Honors Society was founded in 1982.
 Students of the junior and senior classes who meet the academic requirements may be elected to Tau Beta Pi.